 Functioning — Individuals with one or more PTSD symptoms are more likely to experience occupational problems, have poorer social supports, and have more disability than controls .
 PTSD may increase the risk for attempted suicide [67,68].
 Individuals with PTSD have higher rates of problems in intimate relationships, including marital difficulties, compared with people without PTSD [66,69].

 Individual psychotherapy has been found to improve overall psychosocial functioning .
 Accumulating evidence suggests that cognitive-behavioral conjoint therapy for individuals with PTSD and their partners is an effective strategy for reducing PTSD symptom severity and increasing intimate relationship satisfaction .
 (See "Psychotherapy for posttraumatic stress disorder in adults", section on 'Couples therapy'.)

 SCREENING — Soldiers, veterans, and traumatically injured civilians should be systematically screened for PTSD; however, screening is likely to lead to better clinical outcomes only when coupled with high quality mental health services .
-PTSD screening should be considered in all primary care patients, particularly those who are presenting with new anxiety, fear, or insomnia .
+Primary care patients presenting with new anxiety, fear, or insomnia should be screened for PTSD and a history of trauma .
 Others in which PTSD would be a diagnostic consideration include patients with anxiety symptoms, social isolation, increased substance abuse (alcohol and/or tobacco), or attempts at distraction through excessive work.
 (See "Pharmacotherapy for posttraumatic stress disorder in adults" and "Psychotherapy for posttraumatic stress disorder in adults".)